 - We recommend that students use pencils to complete the tables and graphs so that errors can be easily corrected with an eraser. - Laminated guides are provided for each workstation.
 For workstations 1-3 the 2-page guides are identical and include instructions for the skull assessments.
 Please note that the skulls used in the photos are different from those in the kit.
 For workstation 4 a single-page guide includes instructions for the Geological Time Scale graph, also showing an example for how to complete that task.
-We recommend that you do not set out that laminated guide for workstation 4 for the AP version of this lab. - Since individual students vary in size, it may be helpful to pick a "model fist" in each group for estimating cranial capacity.
+If you feel that your class does not need the additonal support from the guide, then you may choose to not set out that laminated guide. - Since individual students vary in size, it may be helpful to pick a "model fist" in each group for estimating cranial capacity.
 In general, we consider the "average fist of a teenager" to be approximately 80 mm wide when measured with the hand flat on the table, from pinky to index finger across the knuckles.
 Also assign the role of a "model index finger" and "model thumb" in each group for estimating prognathism and forehead length this choice is less critical since this assessment is less quantitative, simply make sure you don't pick an extreme within a group. - It is critical to ensure that the students are looking at the ACTUAL foramen magnum and not at an artifact/hole in the skull further towards the front.
-Inexperienced students will need some guidance or might otherwise miss the foramen magnum because it is sometimes filled in.

-- A value of 0.15 or greater for the FMI is commonly considered to be indicative of progressed bipedalism. - All hominin species in this activity have canines that are not long or sharp.
+Inexperienced students will need some guidance or might otherwise miss the foramen magnum because it is sometimes filled in. - For the FMI-Cranial Capacity graph, you may elect to provide the students with our data for FMI (see Table 3 on page 12) in case you notice that their data are too variable or unreliable.
+This would be more likely true for students who are less motivated. - A value of 0.15 or greater for the FMI is commonly considered to be indicative of progressed bipedalism. - All hominin species in this activity have canines that are not long or sharp.
 We included this feature in the activity mainly as a preparation for the comparison between hominins and non-human primates that is part of the extension kit.